LamotheOlivier/toulbar2/docs/source/examples/tuto_spp.rst

 C++ program using libtb2.so
 ===========================

-The following code uses the C++ toulbar2 library libtb2.so.
+The following code uses the C++ toulbar2 library.
 Compile toulbar2 with "cmake -DLIBTB2=ON -DPYTB2=ON . ; make" and copy the library in your current directory "cp lib/Linux/libtb2.so ." before compiling "g++ -o square square.cpp -Isrc -Llib/Linux -std=c++11 -O3 -DNDEBUG -DBOOST -DLONGDOUBLE_PROB -DLONGLONG_COST -DWCSPFORMATONLY libtb2.so" and running the example (e.g. "./square 15 36").

 :download:`square.cpp<../../../web/TUTORIALS/square.cpp>`